k26dr/bitcoin-htlc/README.md

 # Bitcoin HTLC swaps

+## Release Notes

+* This code is 2 weeks old.
+It is not yet stable.
+* `refundHTLC` has not been fully tested.
+Please open an issue if you have problems.
+* Current support is only for Bitcoin.
+Litecoin and ZCash will be added in the next few weeks.

 ## Documentation

 See `module.exports` and the docstrings in [htlc.js](htlc.js) for available methods and detailed documentation.
 The examples below will probably be more useful for development.